sipsorcery-org/sipsorcery/README.md

-dotnet new console --name SIPGetStarted cd SIPGetStarted dotnet add package SIPSorcery dotnet add package SIPSorceryMedia.Windows -v 0.0.31-pre
+dotnet new console --name SIPGetStarted cd SIPGetStarted dotnet add package SIPSorcery dotnet add package SIPSorceryMedia.Windows --prerelease
 # Paste the code below into Program.cs.
 dotnet run
 # If successful you will hear a "Hello World" announcement.